 Although the start of these events is automatically reported to CRAs, the end (such as a discharge from bankruptcy or completion of an IVA) might not be.
 This is why people are advised to contact CRAs when this happens to make sure their credit files are updated accordingly.

 Different CRAs keep search footprints for different lengths of time.
-Crediva keep search footprints for two years from the date of the search.
+Crediva keep search footprints for six years from the date of the search.